 Over the years, concomitant with its own growth and that of the burgeoning town of Oakville, St. Jude’s has been instrumental in the establishment of St. Aidan’s (1952), St. Cuthbert’s (1956), St. Simon’s (1957), St. Hilda’s (1959), and Church of the Incarnation, in Glen Abbey (1987).
 It also helped nurture the Church of the Epiphany in Bronte, back in 1930.

 An amusing side note.
-In 1875, at the first Niagara Diocese synod, lay delegates Hugh Pullen, was devastated to learn that St. Jude’s apportionment had been doubled … from $2.50 to a whopping $5!
+In 1875, at the first Niagara Diocese synod, lay delegate Hugh Pullen, was devastated to learn that St. Jude’s apportionment had been doubled … from $2.50 to a whopping $5!
 Fifteen years later, this figure had jumped to $9.00.
 By 1947, the amount was $1,500.
 Today, our outside giving, including the apportionment, the Primate’s World Relief and Development Fund, and other charities is many, many thousands of dollars above that figure.

-The first organ at St. Jude’s, built by Richard Coates, of Oakville, was installed in 1899, and remained in service for thrity-eight years.
+The first organ at St. Jude’s, built by Richard Coates, of Oakville, was installed in 1899, and remained in service for thirty-eight years.
 It required pumping by hand.
 De Coursey Fletcher was then choirmaster and organist and Cecil Gillan was the pumper.
 A Casavant organ replaced this antiquated instrument in 1937, at a cost of $5,000.
 An Allen electronic organ replaced the Casavant instrument in 1968 when Melbourne Evans served as choirmaster and organist also for thirty-five years.
 The Casavant pipe-organ found a home in St. John’s Church, Elora and is still in use today.
 April 2012 saw the installation of a new Phoenix electronic organ incorporating the latest digital sampling technology.
 The new instrument has a much more realistic sound and greater versatility for solo playing and accompanying than its predecessor.

 Although countless men and women have had key roles in St. Jude’s development over the years, a few should be singled out.
 One is W. S. Davis, churchwarden for fifty-one years.
 Howard Kelley is another: he faithfully climbed the tower ladder and tolled the church bells for weddings, funerals and church services for fifty-three years.
 Mrs. J. S. Williams was president of the Chancel Guild for forty years and E. T. Lightbourne was Sunday School Superintendent for thirty years.